ZPower Battery FAQs

 How long do ZPower batteries last between charges?

-In real-world trials, ZPower batteries provide all-day continuous power, even in advanced hearing aids that offer power-hungry features like Bluetooth streaming.
-This is only possible through our unique, patent-protected charge algorithm.
+ZPower batteries provide all-day continuous power, even in advanced hearing aids with moderate streaming.

 I understand the ZPower Silver-Zinc Rechargeable battery has a higher voltage than zinc-air batteries.
 Does the higher voltage have an effect and impact on the performance of the hearing aid?